gameontext/sample-room-java/README.md

     -Dgameon.secret=<Your Game On!
 Shared Secret>
 ```

 #### Additional notes:

 * `app.name` is a unique, URL-friendly name for your deployed Bluemix app.
 * `gameon.id` and `gameon.secret` are those retrieved [earlier](https://github.com/cfsworkload/gameon-room-java#get-game-on-id-and-shared-secret).

-## Registering your room

-Microservices in production should support automatic scaling, with multiple instances of the room microservice running in parallel, with new instances starting or existing instances stopping at unpredictable times.
-As a result of this, the room does not programmatically register itself by default.
-You can force it to do so by specifying the GAMEON_ID and GAMEON_SECRET environment variables.

-The preferred way to register a room is via the Edit Rooms dialog in Game On! (note you can also use the [command line regutil tool](https://github.com/gameontext/regutil) or the [interactive map](https://game-on.org/interactivemap)).

-1. Go to [GameOn](https://game-on.org) and sign in.
-2. Once you are signed in, go to the top right of the browser window and click on your username (or person icon).
-3. From this window, again click the top right panel to select **Edit rooms**.
-4. Under **Select or create a room**, make sure **create a room** is selected from the dropdown.
-5. Fill in the room information as specified.
-If you don't know all the details yet, such as endpoint, leave those blank and come back and fill them in later.
-6. Click **Create** and the room will be created for you.

 ## Deploy using Docker